sanctum-black/blog/computer-science/elixir-for-beginners/elixir-for-beginners.md

 The idea is to define a `main` function for each module, responsible for calling all the other functions in our module.

 ## 2. Managing dependencies
-Dependencies in Elixir are external libraries or packages that are used in a project to provide additional functionality.
+Dependencies in Elixir are external libraries or packages used in a project to provide additional functionality.
 Elixir uses the Hex package manager to manage dependencies.

 The complete set of packages currently available in Hex can be consulted [here](https://hex.pm/packages).